 19.)
 The separation of Emergency System Conductors from other conductors.
-700.9 Wiring, Emergency Systems (700.9 (B) Wiring)
+700.10 Wiring, Emergency Systems

-Section 700.9(B) requires that wiring from an emergency source or emergency source distribution overcurrent protection to the loads be kept entirely independent of all other wiring and equipment unless it is otherwise permitted in 700.9(B)(1)-(5).
-These numbered paragraphs permit the emergency system wiring to be combined with: (1) The wiring from the normal source in transfer switches; (2) The wiring from another source in exit or emergency luminaires (light fixtures); (3) The wiring from another source in common junction box, attached to exit or emergency luminaries (light fixtures); (4) The wiring from a branch circuit supplying unit equipment in a common junction box where the emergency circuit wiring is supplied by the unit equipment; (5) Legally required standby and optional standby in a common feeder.
-The common feeder can supply: a Separate vertical switchboard sections, with or without a common bus, or individual enclosures; b The common bus or separate switchboard sections can be supplied by single or multiple feeders without overcurrent protection at the source; c The legally required standby or optional standby circuits to originate from separate switchboard sections, panelboard enclosures or individual disconnect enclosures that do not include emergency circuits.
-In accordance with the Exception to (5)(b), overcurrent protection is allowed at the source and/or for the equipment where coordinated with the downstream overcurrent protection.
+Section 700.10(B) requires that wiring from an emergency source or emergency source distribution overcurrent protection to the loads be kept entirely independent of all other wiring and equipment unless it is otherwise permitted in 700.10(B)(1)-(5).
+These numbered paragraphs permit the emergency system wiring to be combined with: (1) The wiring from the normal source in transfer switches; (2) The wiring from another source in exit or emergency luminaires; (3) The wiring from two sources in a listed load control relay supplying exit or emergency luminaires or in a common junction box, attached to exit or emergency luminaries; (4) The wiring from a branch circuit supplying unit equipment in a common junction box where the emergency circuit wiring is supplied by the unit equipment; (5) Legally required standby and optional standby in a common feeder.
+The common feeder can supply: a Separate vertical switchboard sections, with or without a common bus, or individual enclosures; b The common bus or separate switchboard sections can be supplied by single or multiple feeders without overcurrent protection at the source; c The legally required standby or optional standby circuits to originate from separate switchboard sections, panelboard enclosures or individual disconnect enclosures that do not include emergency circuits and d It is permissible to utilize single or multiple feeders to supply distribution equipment between an emergency source and the point where the combination of emergency, legally required, or optional loads are separated.
+In accordance with the Exception to (5)(b), overcurrent protection is allowed at the source and/or for the equipment where coordinated with the downstream overcurrent protection as specified in 700.27.